CQBDefault/VkParserTgPoster/README.md

 `channel` — input name of your channel, with @

 --------------
-Created for (Vesperum team)[https://vk.com/vesperumteam] with love :3
+Created for (https://vk.com/vesperumteam)[Vesperum team] with love :3